Bird-scaring line tension device

 The bird scaring line tension device can show whether a bird scaring line is being used.
 It shows this by measuring the tension of the bird scaring line as it is towed through the water.
 The device can also show if the vessel is night setting.

 The device is added into the bird scarling line and records tension continuously.
-This data this is sent wirelessly to a monitor on board the vessel.
+This data is sent wirelessly to a monitor on board the vessel.
 Data from more than one vessel can be transmitted to a cloud database and this means a person on shore can see if vessels are using their bird scaring lines.

 The device can also be used to show the vessel is night setting because the time is also recorded.